-'knowing', 'knowingly' or 'knows' , when used with respect to a person, and in relation to a particular matter, means that the person either- (a) had actual knowledge of that matter; or (b) was in a position in which the person reasonably ought to have-(i) had actual knowledge; 5 (ii) investigated the matter to an extent that would have provided the person with actual knowledge; or (iii) taken other measures which, if taken, would reasonably be expected to have provided the person with actual knowledge of the matter;"; 10 (f) by the insertion after the definition of "organ of state" of the following definition: "'premises' includes land, or any building, structure, vehicle, ship, boat, vessel, aircraft or container;"; and 15 (g) by the insertion after the definition of "public entity" of the following definition: " 'sector charters' means sectoral transformation charters referred to in section 9;".
-Amendment of section 2 of Act 53 of 2003 20 2.
-Section 2 of the principal Act is hereby amended- (a) by the substitution for paragraph (f) of the following paragraph: "(f) empowering rural and local communities by enabling access to economic activities, land, infrastructure, ownership and skills; [and]"; 25 (b) by the substitution for paragraph (g) of the following paragraph: "(g) promoting access to finance for black [economic empowerment] start-ups, small, medium and micro enterprises, co-operatives and black entrepreneurs, including those in the informal business sector; and"; and 30 (c) by the addition of the following paragraph: 50 "(h) increasing effective economic participation and black owned and managed enterprises, including small, medium and micro enterprises and co-operatives and enhancing their access to financial and non-financial support.".
-35 Amendment of section 3 of Act 53 of 2003 3.
-Section 3 of the principal Act is hereby amended- (a) by the substitution for paragraph (a) of the following paragraph: "(a) to give effect to its objectives and purposes; and"; and 40 subsection (1): "(2) In the event of any conflict between this Act and any other law in force immediately prior to the date of commencement of the Broad-Based Black Economic Empowerment Amendment Act, 2013, this Act prevails if the conflict specifically relates to a matter dealt with in this Act.".
-45 Substitution of section 8 of Act 53 of 2003 4.
-The following section is hereby substituted for section 8 of the principal Act
+· (ii) the maintenance of business operations is reasonably considered to be improbable, having regard to the resources available; (iii) the terms and conditions were not negotiated at arm's length and on a fair and reasonable basis; 'knowing', 'knowingly' or 'knows', when used with respect to a person, and in relation to a particular matter, means that the person either- 5 (a) had actual knowledge of that matter; or (b) was in a position in which the person reasonably ought to have- (i) had actual knowledge; (ii) investigated the matter to an extent that would have provided 10 (f) the person with actual knowledge; or (iii) taken other measures which, if taken, would reasonably be expected to have provided the person with actual knowledge of the matter;"; by the insertion after the definition of "organ of state" of the following 15 ()) definition: (g) "'premises' includes land, or any building, structure, vehicle, ship, boat, vessel, aircraft or container;"; and by the insertion after the definition of "public entity" of the following 20 definition: "sector charters' means sectoral transformation charters referred to in section 9;".
+Amendn nent of section 2 of Act 53 of 2003 25 (a) tion 2 of the principal Act is hereby amended- by the substitution for paragraph (f) of the following paragraph: "(f) empowering rural and local communities by enabling access to economic activities, land, infrastructure, ownership and skills; [and]"; by the substitution for paragraph (g) of the following paragraph: "(g) promoting access to finance for black [economic empowerment] 30 (c) start-ups, small, medium and micro enterprises, co-operatives and black entrepreneurs, including those in the informal business sector; and"; and by the addition of the following paragraph: "(h) increasing effective black owned and managed enterprises, including small, medium and micro enterprises and co-operatives and 35 enhancing their access to financial and non-financial support.".
+Amendn nent of section 3 of Act 53 of 2003 40 (a) of the tion 3 of the principal Act is hereby amended by the substitution for paragraph e following paragraph:) to give effect to its objectives and purposes ; and".
+Substitu tion of section 8 of Act 53 of 2003 4.
+The following section is hereby substituted for section 8 of the principal Act: 45 "Remuneration and reimbursement of expenses 8.
+Council members [will not] must be remunerated for their services[, but will] in accordance with the provisions of the National Treasury Regulations , and must be reimbursed for expenses incurred by them in carrying out their duties, as determined by the Minister, with the concurrence of the Minister of Finance."
+50